 His follow-up film with Hedren was Marnie, and involves a man named Mark who is unable to possess a woman sexually.
 Marnie, a compulsive thief, is blackmailed into marrying an individual who is fascinated by her beauty and the mystery of her phobias and a compulsions.
 The blackmail tactic is dark, but his savior complex is such that the audience is beckoned to accept the marriage as a step in Mark's journey to save the woman he loves.
 But his savior complex takes a nosedive when she reveals she can't stand to be touched by a man, and after a period of respecting her boundaries he rapes her and she attempts suicide.
 Or maybe it doesn't take a dive in the eyes of those who believe marriage means never being able to cry rape, that the husband possesses the body of the wife by matrimonial right, but Marnie is clearly frozen in terror so the audience is shown this is wrong.
 Despite this, they are invited to participate in the rape as a ravishment.
 Sean Connery's cinema history was one after another the seduction or conquest of villainesses.
 Marnie, who is frozen in terror, doesn't fight.
 Though the scene is disquieting, conventional view of rape at the time, and often still, is that if the victim doesn't fight then it isn't rape.
-The audience knows what is happening is wrong, but they certainly wouldn't convict Mark as a rapist.
+The audience knows what is happening is wrong, but they certainly wouldn't convict Mark (or Sean Connery) as a rapist.
 Hitchcock, no matter his abusiveness, knows psychology, and he makes manifest the dichotomy.
 Mark will be excused for raping Marnie because it's not really rape, they are married and she doesn't fight: but it is rape because she doesn't want it and is unable to fight as fear is controlling her rather than self-will.
 Hitchcock would not have shown us the close-ups of Marnie's horrified eyes and Mark's predatory eyes if he hadn't wanted to make a point of this.

 Perhaps Mark found her fear exciting.

 One might expect a history of child sexual abuse with Marnie's character.
 When Mark learns something about her history of which she is unaware, he forces upon her a for-your-own-good confrontation with it in which we have a replay of Marnie's terror at his stripping her and raping her.
 The history is confusingly and rather unfairly ambiguously presented.
 Marnie's mother was a prostitute.
 A drunken sailor, a client of her mother's, comforting Marnie during a storm, was believed by Marnie's mother of attempting to abuse her.
-The way Hitchcock presents it is we see the sailor as amiably if drunkenly consoling, then we have a brief glimpse of his seeming to give her a kiss on the neck.
+The way Hitchcock presents it, we see the sailor as amiably if drunkenly consoling, then we have a brief glimpse of his seeming to give her a kiss on the neck.
 The way it's presented is precisely to invite conflict, so that some will see the sailor as innocent while others see him as indeed on the threshold of abusing Marnie.
 The mother walked in on this and attacked him.
 They fought.
 To save her mother, Marnie killed the sailor.
 Marnie is forced into a confrontation with this blocked memory.
 The mother pleads how she has always loved her and kept the secret, taking herself the blame for the murder.
 So, she is good.
 But she is also bad, because as a reformed prostitue the message is she taught Marnie to hate men and sex.
 There seems a prospect offered that the two will eventually heal their relationship, if not at the moment.
 Marnie leaves with Mark and says she would rather stay with Mark than go to jail.
 Again, the audience is intentionally presented with a conflict in how to interpret this remark.